RussTheAerialist/lidar-scanner/README.md

 The Osc messages are filtered based on "significant" changes of a segment.
 Significant is dictated by an absolute difference between the current frame and the previous frame's distance.

+This sketch does require my fork of [ofxRPlidar](https://github.com/RussTheAerialist/ofxRPlidar) which you'll want to install in your `addons` directory.

 ## OSC Output Structure (output)

 ## Argument definitions